 This movement advocates the practical application of agroecology as an alternative to conventional, industrial agricultural production.

-Principles of agroecology: to be considered as a whole
+Principles of agroecology are to be considered as a whole.

 The guiding approach of agroecology is summarized in seven principles: